egap/methods-guides/latex-guide/latex-guide.md

 We strongly recommend [git version control via github](https://github.com/git-guides), either when working along on a document or when multiple authors are involved.
-We do not git describe it in-depth here, but instead offer the following high-level *best* practices.
+We do not describe git and github in-depth here, but instead offer the following high-level *best* practices.

 What files should you track (in version control)?